Tele-ICUs for Covid-19

 Conclusions and Implications

-We found wide variation in the prevalence of tele-ICUs across HRRs and states.
-Future work should continue the evaluation of tele-ICU effectiveness and, if favorable, explore the variation we identified for improved access to teleintensive care.
+Reseaerchers found wide variation in the prevalence of tele-ICUs across HRRs and states.
+Future work should continue the evaluation of tele-ICU effectiveness and, if favorable, explore the variation researchers identified for improved access to teleintensive care.

 Submit New Article